wildabeast/pgb-oauth-client-demo/README.md

 I used Ruby 2 and Rails 4.
 Its cutting edge.

+Register your app on PhoneGap Build.
+Your main application url will be http://localhost:3000 and your callback url should be http://localhost:3000/pgb_callback.

 Open `app/controllers/welcome_controller.rb` and change these values that you obtained when you [registered your app on Build](https://build.phonegap.com/people/edit):
 - CLIENT_ID
 - CLIENT_SECRET